 Staplegrove church, in a suburb of Taunton.
 This is the place where the original Shattock families of Staplegrove were married, were buried, and celebrated life.
 According to the website for the church: "the collective view of most authorities, who have studied the architecture of the building, suggests that the lower parts of the tower and main aisle are of 13th and 14th century origins, the remainder being later additions as the centuries go by, principally from the restoration of 1857."

-According to genealogical research I have done, Samuel Kebby Shattock is a direct descendant of Henry Shattocke.
+Backing up James William's account is the story of Samuel Kebby Shattock I have designated as the end of the Staplegrove line.
 He is described as a "yeoman," signifying his status as a landowner.
 In another document, Samuel Kebby is described as from "Ford's farm," which was located in Norton Fitzwarren.
 As a land owning resident of Norton Fitzwarren, he is found in Electoral registers in 1832 through to 1846.
 This information corroborates James William's statements about family lands and status.

 Did Samuel Kebby Shattock sell the land knowing that it could not be passed on to his daughters?
 Did he have the right to do it?
 A very important fact in unraveling the story is that his brother John Shattock (1809-1877) was an attorney.
 To become an attorney you had to be apprenticed to a practicing attorney, usually at a significant cost to the parents of the student.
 So we know that John Shattock's parents were wealthy enough to place John with an attorney.
 James William writes about the auction of the family's lands that was halted when a legal challenge arose from an individual in America.
 I think this must have come from John Shattock, who was working first as a clerk and then as a lawyer in Chicago.
 John Shattock would have had a claim to the land if it was supposed to be entailed to him.